mgrinstein/connect4/README.md

 # Connect4
-RESTful API with Node.js and Express to play a Connect4 game.
-Repo also contains a previous version of the game (not structured as client-server). <br>
+A Connect4 game as a RESTful API.
+Repo also contains a previous version of the game (not structured as Client-Server). <br>
-Built with HTML, CSS, and JavaScript. <br>
+Built with Node.js using the Express framework, JavaScript, HTML and CSS. <br>

 ![gameplay gif](https://github.com/ferreiramonique/connect4/blob/main/media/connect4game.gif)